ESP32 — ESP-IDF v6

 ESP-IDF: Set Espressif Device Target

-You can also see and change the target in the status bar at the bottom of VS Code.
+You can also click the target chip name in the VS Code status bar at the bottom to change it quickly.

-Click the serial port icon in the VS Code status bar (bottom), or run:
+Click the serial port icon in the VS Code status bar, or run:

 text